Geoff Green (Dip Couns&Psy, BSc) Dartington Hall - individuals & couples, MBACP

 I began working as a therapist in 2004.
 Since the early 1990s, Person-Centred Counselling and other therapies have opened up new horizons in my life, inspiring me to train in them myself.

-As a member of BACP (British Association for Counselling & Psychotherapy) I work to their robust ethical framework, and support their procedures in the event of a complaint.
+As a member of the British Association for Counselling & Psychotherapy (BACP), I work to their robust ethical framework, and support their procedures in the event of a complaint.

 I qualified from a BACP accredited Person-Centred Counselling and Psychotherapy training at Warwick University in 2005, a course that stimulated a great deal of soul searching and growth.
 I am committed to ongoing training and personal development.
 Regular supervision also supports and develops my work.